SeanFxyz/cards-server-flask/README.md

 * `session_id`
 * `game_id`

-Takes a `session_id` as authentication and returns a JSON-encoded data structure with the following layout:
+Takes a `session_id` as authentication and returns a JSON string that decodes to a dictionary with the following layout:
 ```
 Keys:
     game_id: str